arvind0310/Start-with-C-/README.md

 23. Search index of element in unsorted array.
     a) normal
     b) using function
+24. Insert Element at the end of Array.
-24. Insert Element in Array at a Specific Position
+25. Insert Element in Array at a Specific Position